maxcherv/alchemy-code-monkeys/README.md

 Johnny:
 - I would like to give them my page with a test so I am going to see if I can get a 1 on 1 with Caroline to get help and finish it today.
 I plan to study for certifications like most people and work aura trailheads to be ready to work on p2 when the time comes

+Heejin:
+- Will also be studying for certification, finish admin trailhead, and work on aura trail